-With Qantas scheduled next year to start flying non-stop from Perth to London in 17 hours, the airline has also set its sights on being able to make its prestigious ‘kangaroo route’ – Sydney to London - non-stop too.
+The first non-stop flight from Perth to London has landed, but Qantas has also set its sights on being able to make its prestigious ‘kangaroo route’ – Sydney to London - non-stop too.

-Qantas CEO Alan Joyce has issued a challenge to the major manufacturers, Boeing and Airbus, to produce an aircraft capable of flying directly to London from Sydney non-stop by 2022.
+Qantas CEO Alan Joyce in 2017 issued a challenge to the major manufacturers, Boeing and Airbus, to produce an aircraft capable of flying directly to London from Sydney non-stop by 2022.
 The proposed 20-hour flight would shave three hours off the route’s current travel time.

 The latest offerings from both aviation companies (the Airbus 350-900 ULR and the Boeing 777-8) promise to fly longer distances than previous commercial planes, making Mr Joyce’s challenge, at least to the uninitiated, seem achievable.